Grand Junction, Colorado: History

 In September 1881, the former Ute Indian Territory was abolished and the Utes were forced into a reservation so that the U.S. government could open the area to settlers.
 Clinton County, Pennsylvania-born George Addison Crawford (1827–91) soon purchased a plot of land.
 On July 22, 1882, he incorporated the town of Grand Junction and planted Colorado's first vineyard near Palisade, Colorado, causing the area to become known as the Colorado Wine Country.

 Grand Junction also has a storied past with gunfighters, miners, and early settlers of the American Southwest.
+Prior to its incorporation as the city of Grand Junction, the community was known as Ute, and was also briefly called West Denver.

+The narrow gauge Denver and Rio Grande Railroad reached Grand Junction from the southeast, from Pueblo via Gunnison in 1882, followed in 1890 by the standard gauge Rio Grande Junction Railway from the northeast, from New Castle (jointly owned by the D&RG and the Colorado Midland).
+These greatly contributed to the expansion and settlement of the area.

 Geography

-At the 2020 United States Census, the city had a total area of 103.799 km2 (40.077 sq mi) including 1.147 km2 (.443 sq mi) of water.
+At the 2020 United States census, the city had a total area of 103.799 km2 (40.077 sq mi) including 1.147 km2 (.443 sq mi) of water.

 Climate

-Grand Junction has a cold semi-arid climate (Köppen BSk).
-Grand Junction sits in a large area of high desert lands in Western Colorado.
+Grand Junction has a cold semi-arid climate (Köppen: BSk).
+It sits in a large area of high desert lands in Western Colorado.
 Winters are cold and dry, with a January mean temperature of 27.4 °F. Due to its location west of the Rockies, Grand Junction does not receive as much influence from the Chinook winds as locations in Colorado east of the Front Range, yet it does receive protection from the Arctic air masses that can settle to the east of the Rockies.
 This is illustrated by the fact that from December to February, highs reach 50 °F only 18 days.
 Lows drop to 0 °F or below on 2.9 nights per year.
 Snowfall is low compared to much of the rest of the state, averaging 17.6 in per season; only once in the entire period of record dating to 1893, has observed 10 in in a calendar day, though the median is 6.3 in, and moreover, snow cover is intermittent.
 Snow is greatest in December and January.
 Spring warming is gradual but quickens when nearing June; the average last freeze date is April 25.
 Summer is hot and dry, with a July mean temperature of 78.2 °F. Grand Junction averages 68 days a year with temperatures at 90 °F or above, and an average 8 days attaining 100 °F or more.
 Autumn cooling is rapid, with the average first freeze date being October 11.
 The area receives little precipitation year-round, averaging 9.05 in, with no real seasonal spike.
 Sunshine hours are abundant, even in winter, and total just over 3,200 hours per year, or 73% of the possible total.